StydeNet/html/docs/field-builder.md

 ##Labels:

-You can explicitly pass the label for this field as part of the attributes array, i.e.:
+You can explicitly pass a label for a field as part of the attributes array, i.e.:

 `{!!
 Field::text(’name’, [‘label’ => ‘Full name’]) !!}`

 As a second option, you can store the labels in the lang/ folder with the same convention used to store the attribute's names for the validation errors:

-validation.attributes.*name_of_the_attribute*.
+validation.attributes.[name_of_the_attribute].

 (This way you can store all the form labels in one place)

-If you skip both options, then the FieldBuilder will try its best to guess the label text based on the name of the field. i.e.:
+If you skip both options, then the FieldBuilder will generate a label based on the name of the field. i.e.:

 `full_name` will show "Full name" as the default label.